-Guelph, the number ten of the list, has a cost-of-living index of 72.76.
-It is a popular destination for relocating families not only because of the low cost of living but also because of its longstanding trend of being one of the top ten safest cities in Canda.
+Guelph, the number ten of the list, has a cost-of-living index of 65.8.
+It is a popular destination for relocating families not only because of the low cost of living but also because of its longstanding trend of being one of the top ten safest cities in Canada.

 The city is centrally located with many major cities in the Greater Toronto area within an hour’s drive.
 It is ideally located for a vast variety of employment opportunities.
-However, most of the residents choose to work locally and the city has one of the lowest employment rates (under 2%) in the country.
+However, most of the residents choose to work locally and the city has one of the lowest employment rates (4.2% June 2023) in the country.